oatpp/website/docs/docs/start/README.md

 - [Asynchronous API](/examples/async-api/) - Example project on how to use asynchronous API to handle a large number of simultaneous connections.
 - [HTTP Requests With ApiClient](/examples/api-client/) - Example project on how to use Retrofit-like client wrapper (ApiClient) and how it works.
 - [TLS With Libressl](/examples/libressl/) - Example project on how to set up a secure connection provider and serve via HTTPS.
+- [Microservices](https://github.com/oatpp/example-microservices) - Example project on how to build microservices with Oat++, and example on how to consolidate those microservices using [monolithization](/docs/monolithization/) technique.
 - [Consul Integration](/examples/consul/) - Example project on how to use [oatpp::consul::Client](/api/latest/oatpp-consul/rest/Client/).
 Consul integration.
 - [PostgreSQL](https://github.com/oatpp/example-postgresql) - Example of a production-grade entity service storing information in PostgreSQL.
 With Swagger-UI and configuration profiles.
 - [WebSocket](https://github.com/oatpp/example-websocket) - Collection of Oat++ WebSocket examples.